Collaboration, Benchmarking and Injury reduction

 Difficult to expand analysis and improve

 In 2016, a large association of multinational manufacturers approached EHS with data analysis issues.
 They had an existing benchmarking program which was very progressive but challenging to operate.
-Multiple parties (up to 14) were required to manually compile and submit detailed metrics quarterly.
-This was proving to be onerous due to accuracy issues and commitment issues.
+Multiple parties (up to 14) were required to compile and submit detailed metrics quarterly by hand.
+This manual compilation proved to be onerous due to accuracy issues and commitment issues.
 Further, it was a barrier to the in-depth analysis they were seeking.

 EHS proposed the use of our enterprise integration function to automatically channel safety records and data directly into the EHS Platform and using EHS’s automated machine learning taxonomy mapping to achieve a reliable, standardized and real-time reporting dashboard.
 This is made secure via the EHS ShareSet, whereby individual organizations can participate in a carefully governed, yet in-depth benchmarking structure for analysis.